minagawah/face-detection-sample/README.md

 <a id="about"></a>
 ## 1. About

-I found out Chrome browser has
+Chrome browser has
 [Face Detection API](https://www.chromestatus.com/feature/4757990523535360)
 as an experimental feature, so I gave a try.
-Turned out, it was ridiculously easy.
+It turned out, it was ridiculously easy.

 Also, this sample project uses
 [React Hooks](https://reactjs.org/docs/hooks-intro.html)
-because, I believe, the time is ripe.
+because I believe the time is ripe.
 (most of the hooks are of [streamich/react-use](https://github.com/streamich/react-use))